kindlychung/docopt.scala/README.md

 ## Tests Coverage

-The current coverage is 150/164 language agnostic tests.
+Currently 42/81 language agnostic tests are passed.
+We do not support `options` section yet.